 Our Process

-A FREE, 1-page mini-version of our phenomenal coverage from the entry’s first round judge, including their scores!
+A FREE, 1-page mini-version of our phenomenal coverage from the entry’s first round reader, including their scores!

-*Note: You can upgrade your free Judges Notes to WeScreenplay’s famous Classic Notes for an additional fee!
+*Note: You can upgrade your free reader notes to WeScreenplay’s famous Classic Notes for an additional fee!

 Quarterfinalists - Top 20%